rsleiberin/janus/documentation/design_system/best_practicies/ui_ux_best_practices.md

 - Strategic color choices can highlight essential elements and influence visitor actions.
 - Utilize color theory to understand color associations and select harmonious color themes.
 - Apply the 60/30/10 rule for color distribution on your site.
+- Incorporate gradients and dynamic colors for a modern and engaging visual appeal.

 ## Typography

 - Limit the use of font styles to maintain professionalism and consistency.
 - Employ web-safe fonts to ensure consistent rendering across devices and browsers.
 - Set proportional text sizes, following best practices for line length to enhance readability.
+- Use modern and clean typefaces like Roboto, Open Sans, Lato for a contemporary look.

 ## Visual Hierarchy